 The following additional areas became smokefree on 31 May 2003:

 In July 2008 the Northern Territory Government announced amendments to the legislation to end the exemption for smoking in enclosed licensed premises.
-The amendments to the Tobacco Control Regulations meant smoking was banned within licensed venues with effect from 2 January 2010. xxvi
+The amendments to the Tobacco Control Regulations meant smoking was banned within licensed venues with effect from 2 January 2010. xxxiii

 In September 2009 the Northern Territory Government announced that from 2 January 2011 outdoor eating and drinking areas in the Northern Territory would be required to be smokefree.
-Relevant amendments to the legislation were passed in 2010.xxvii Outdoor eating and drinking areas are defined as any outdoor public place provided for the consumption of food or drink, or where a person would expect to be able to consume food or drink provided by an on-site food service.
-Licensed premises are included in the ban, but may designate up to 50 per cent of their total outdoor eating and drinking area as an exempt area, known as an outdoor smoking area (OSA).xxviii An OSA may be no more than 50 per cent of the total outdoor eating and drinking area, and must be separated from the no-smoking portion of the outdoor area by either a 2.1 metre high barrier or two metre wide buffer zone.
-The OSA must be clearly marked, no food may be consumed within the OSA, and no entertainment may be provided within the OSA (including gaming machines or pool tables).
+Relevant amendments to the legislation were passed in 2010.xxxiv Outdoor eating and drinking areas are defined as any outdoor public place provided for the consumption of food or drink, or where a person would expect to be able to consume food or drink provided by an on-site food service.
+Licensed premises are included in the ban, but may designate up to 50 per cent of their total outdoor eating and drinking area as an exempt area, known as an outdoor smoking area (OSA).xxxv An OSA may be no more than 50 per cent of the total outdoor eating and drinking area, and must be separated from the no-smoking portion of the outdoor area by either a 2.1 metre high barrier or two metre wide buffer zone.
+The OSA must be clearly marked, and no entertainment may be provided within the OSA (including gaming machines or pool tables).
 The amendments also enabled workplaces, venues, organisations and local governments to voluntarily implement outdoor smokefree areas that would be enforceable through the Tobacco Control Act.

 A smokefree area is defined as any of the following:

 Domestic premises and exempt areas are excluded from the definition.
-Exempt areas are specified in the Tobacco Control Regulations,13 and include declared high-roller rooms in the casino; designated smoking areas within educational facilities; designated smoking areas in outdoor public venues that do not have an on-site food service; personal living areas in shared accommodation; the top deck of public transport vessels, oil and gas platforms; and outdoor smoking areas of liquor licensed premises.
+Exempt areas are specified in the Tobacco Control Regulations,10 and include declared high-roller rooms in the casino; designated smoking areas within educational facilities; designated smoking areas in outdoor public venues that do not have an on-site food service; personal living areas in shared accommodation; the top deck of public transport vessels, oil and gas platforms; and outdoor smoking areas of liquor licensed premises.

-Smoking in enclosed workplaces and public areas including indoor dining areas of liquor licensed premises has been restricted in Queensland since 2002 under the Tobacco and Other Smoking Products Act 1998 (Qld) ('Tobacco and Other Smoking Products Act').14 Amendments to the Act in 2004xxx introduced the most comprehensive smokefree laws in Australia at the time with effect from 1 January 2005.
+Smoking in enclosed workplaces and public areas including indoor dining areas of liquor licensed premises has been restricted in Queensland since 2002 under the Tobacco and Other Smoking Products Act 1998 (Qld) ('Tobacco and Other Smoking Products Act').11 Amendments to the Act in 2004xxxix introduced the most comprehensive smokefree laws in Australia at the time with effect from 1 January 2005.
 Smoking was banned anywhere within four metres of an entrance to a non-residential building, within 10 metres of outdoor children's playground equipment, in stadiums managed by the Queensland Major Sports Facilities Authority, and between the flags at patrolled beaches and at artificial beaches.
 Smoking bans in enclosed liquor licensed premises and poker machine gaming areas were phased in from 2005 to 2006, with smoking being permitted in one third of these areas from 30 September 2005 and being completely phased out by 1 July 2006.
 A ban on smoking at outdoor eating or drinking areas where food or drink is provided as part of a business came into effect from 1 July 2006.
 Liquor licensed premises can have a designated outdoor smoking area where only smoking and drinking can occur in up to 50 per cent of the outdoor area of the premises.

 Areas in Queensland that are not required to be smokefree include:

 Under Queensland legislation, an area is 'enclosed' if it has a ceiling or roof, and except for doors and passageways, is completely or substantially enclosed.
 An outdoor area is an area that does not meet the definition of 'enclosed'.
 Queensland Health advises that when making a decision about whether an area is an outdoor area or an enclosed area the following questions should be considered:12

 The most important question to consider is:

 Liquor licensed premises that hold a general or club licence can designate an outdoor smoking area (DOSA) where only smoking and drinking can occur.
 Patrons can order their drinks in a different area then take them into the DOSA and smoke and drink there.
 A DOSA can be made comfortable for patrons through the use of furniture, lighting or heating, but no form of entertainment may be provided.
 A number of rules must also be followed, including:13

 If a licensed premise chooses to have a DOSA, a smoking management plan must be prepared.
 The premise must display a sign in or near the DOSA stating that the plan is available for perusal on request.
 The plan must:

 The South Australian ban on smoking in enclosed workplaces excludes workplaces that are also residences (such as hostels and nursing homes), places where self-employed persons work alone and work vehicles that are used by only one person.16

 In some residential facilities, for example units and hostels, enclosed areas that are used by all tenants are defined as 'shared' areas and must be smokefree.
 For example, the following enclosed shared areas must be smokefree: stairwells, car parks, foyers, corridors, laundries, kitchens and common rooms.17

 From 1 November 2007, smoking was banned in public places, workplaces or shared areas that are more than 70 per cent enclosed.
-An area is regarded as being enclosed if it is fully enclosed, or is at least partially covered by a ceiling and has walls such that the total area of the ceiling and wall surfaces exceeds 70 per cent of the total notional ceiling and wall area.xli Shade sails and umbrellas are regarded as a roof or ceiling for the purposes of this calculation.
-An area without a roof is considered unenclosed, as is an area that is at least 30 per cent open and allows the free flow of air.21 Blinds or other moveable structures used to weatherproof outdoor areas may be considered to enclose an area depending on their use.
+An area is regarded as being enclosed if it is fully enclosed, or is at least partially covered by a ceiling and has walls such that the total area of the ceiling and wall surfaces exceeds 70 per cent of the total notional ceiling and wall area.lii Shade sails and umbrellas are regarded as a roof or ceiling for the purposes of this calculation.
+An area without a roof is considered unenclosed, as is an area that is at least 30 per cent open and allows the free flow of air.18 Blinds or other moveable structures used to weatherproof outdoor areas may be considered to enclose an area depending on their use.
 Where blinds or other structures are open, smoking is permitted if their opening results in the area being less than 70 per cent enclosed.
 Closed blinds or other structures are considered as equivalent to walls, so if they result in an area being more than 70 per cent enclosed smoking will not be permitted.18

 On 31 May 2007, South Australia became the first Australian state to enact a ban on smoking in vehicles when children under 16 years of age are present (Figure 15.7.1).
 This ban applies to both the driver and passengers and when the vehicle is either moving or stationary.
 Police officers and tobacco control officers have authority to enforce the law by issuing an expiation fee of $75.
-The maximum penalty is $200.22 Smoking is also prohibited in work vehicles, which are considered to be enclosed workplaces.
+The maximum penalty is $200.19 Smoking is also prohibited in work vehicles, which are considered to be enclosed workplaces.

 Smokefree car education campaign from South Australia

-In Tasmania all indoor public places and workplaces must be smokefree under the Public Health Act 1997 (Tas).20xl The smokefree legislation was extended to include all licensed premises from 1 January 2006.xliii Further restrictions apply to serviced outdoor areas of licensed premises, entry points to public buildings and outdoor dining areas.
+In Tasmania all indoor public places and workplaces must be smokefree under the Public Health Act 1997 (Tas).20xl The smokefree legislation was extended to include all licensed premises from 1 January 2006.xli Further restrictions apply to serviced outdoor areas of licensed premises, entry points to public buildings and outdoor dining areas.
 Tasmania, the Australian Capital Territory and South Australia are the only Australian jurisdictions to have completely banned smoking within all enclosed areas of casinos.
 Other states and territories provide exemptions from indoor smoking bans for high-roller rooms.